Senior Director of Parent Advocacy

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute walkthrough of Alpha's operational model, showcasing AI-driven instruction and the educational guides who facilitate it.
+A brief visual walkthrough of what makes Alpha's model effective, from AI-enabled instruction to the educators who facilitate it.

 👉 Quick look (1 min)